Vasqq/linkedup-reliability-engine/README.md

 ## Final Notes

-The LinkedUp Reliability Engine demonstrates a **novel Web2 to Web3 bridge** for event-based reputation management.
+The LinkedUp Reliability Engine demonstrates a **novel Web2 to Web3 bridge** for event-based reliability management.
 By leveraging Flare's infrastructure, it opens a path for decentralized trust models grounded in real-world actions.

 We believe this project showcases the potential of Flare FDC and highlights the innovation possible when bridging traditional mobile apps with decentralized verification systems.